IRS Form 1098-E is a tax form you get from the lender if you paid $600 or more in interest on your student loans during the tax year.

 To qualify for the deduction, the loan must be in your name, although it can pay for your education personally or for that of your spouse or one or more of your dependents.
 Income limits apply as well—if you earn too much, the amount of your deduction will begin reducing until, finally, it hits zero.
 These limits are based on your modified adjusted gross income (MAGI), not your gross overall income.
 They break down like this in 2021:

 - Phaseout begins at $70,000 for single, head of household, and qualifying widow(er) filers.

 - Phaseout begins at $140,000 for married taxpayers filing joint returns.

+These thresholds are adjusted for inflation, so they may go up a bit each year.
 You can’t claim the student loan interest deduction if you’re married but file a separate return, or if you can be claimed as a dependent by someone else.

 If you qualify, you don’t have to itemize to claim the student loan interest deduction, because it is officially an "adjustment to income."